panglesd/slipshow/docs/tutorial.rst

    > **Therefore, there must exists infinitely many prime numbers.**

-Let's look at the updated rendering of the presentation: What you see is quite disapointing.
+Let's look at the updated rendering of the presentation: What you see is quite disappointing.
 There is too many content for the space available, and the last part of the proof overflows and is invisible.
 Most presentations would solve this problem by creating a new slide, but slipshow does it very differently, which is what makes it unique!